 Part 4 - St. Augustine

-St. Augustine, an historic,old, sleepy Spanish town, is the oldest permanent European settlement on the North-American continent, and being so close to where Sarah's parents live, was a must stop on our roadtrip.
+ne, an historic,old, sleepy Spanish town, is the oldest permanent European settlement on the North-American continent, and being so close to where Sarah's parents live, was a must stop on our roadtrip.
 We spend two days in the ancient cobblestone streets, between musty old preserved pubs and old houses, museums, art galleries, shops, restaurants and historical re-enactments.
-It wasn't nearly enough time, and although I think we exhausted my parents, they had an excellent time.
+It wasn't near

 Contrary to what we've been taught in school, our chum Christopher C. did NOT discover America.
 He discovered the present-day Dominican Republic, next to Haiti, where he committed some less attractive historical attrocities.
 Anger management issues and a wee greed-problem.